 - The table could be placed in a block comment if that is supported by the language.
-For example, in C-mode you could wrap the table between '/' and '/' lines. - Sometimes it is possible to put the table after some kind of END statement, for example '\bye' in TeX and '\end{document}' in LaTeX. - If all else fails1, you can just comment the table line by line whenever you want to process the file, and uncomment it whenever you need to edit the table.
-The command
+For example, in C-mode you could wrap the table between '/' and '/' lines. - Sometimes it is possible to put the table after some kind of END statement, for example '\bye' in TeX and '\end{document}' in LaTeX. - You can just comment the table line by line whenever you want to process the file, and uncomment it whenever you need to edit the table.
+This only sounds tedious the command M-x orgtbl-toggle-comment does make this comment-toggling very easy, in particular if you bind it to a key.